Transformation Name Announcement

 - Mermaid Melody Pichi Pichi Pitch: "[insert name] Pearl Voice!"
 Well, in the manga, at least.
 The anime changed it so the phrase was just for transforming, and they just used their regular names.

-- Sailor Moon's Sailor Jupiter does it the first time she transforms.
+- In addition to its titular character's In the Name of the Moon speech, Sailor Moon's Sailor Jupiter does it the first time she transforms.

 - The manga version of Princess Tutu has the titular magical girl stating her name after every transformation—"I am Princess Tutu!
 I dance to guide your heart!"
 In the anime, she generally doesn't do this.